 Agriculture continues to play a central role in Pakistan's economy.
-It is the second largest sector, accounting for over 21 per cent of GDP in 2013-14, and is the largest employer, employing 43.7 per cent of Pakistan's total labour force.
-Nearly 67.5 per cent of Pakistan's population resides in rural areas and is directly or indirectly dependent on agriculture for their livelihood.
-The agricultural sector also contributes to the development of other sectors as a supplier of raw materials to industry (particularly cotton which constituted 1.4 per cent of GDP in 2013-14 and 6.7 per cent in agriculture value addition), as well as providing a market for industrial products.
+It accounts for 19.8 per cent of GDP in 2015-16, and is a source of livelihood of 43.7 per cent of the rural population.
+The agricultural sector also contributes to the development of other sectors as a supplier of raw materials to industry (particularly cotton) as well as providing a market for industrial products.
 The agricultural sector is the main source of Pakistan's foreign exchange earnings.

-Over the past three years, agriculture has grown at rates varying between 2.0 per cent per annum and 3.6 per cent per annum, respectively, of contribution to GDP (at basic prices 2005-06).
-Growth in 2013-14 was 2.1 per cent (2.9 per cent in 2012-13).
-The decline was principally due to a decrease in cotton production and other minor crops due to extreme weather conditions, offset by increased by production of rice, sugarcane, wheat and maize crops.
-The Government estimates that the agriculture sector will grow by 3.3 per cent in 2014-15 on the basis of expected contributions of important crops (1.5 per cent growth), other crops (4.5 per cent growth), cotton ginning (5.0 per cent growth), livestock (3.8 per cent growth), fishing (2.0 per cent growth) and forestry (2.0 per cent growth).
+The agricultural sector contracted in 2015-16 by 0.19 per cent (2.53 per cent growth in 2014-15).
+The 2015-16 contraction was principally due to extreme weather conditions and pests.
+In 2015-16 crops (principally cotton) contracted by 6.25 per cent, while livestock grew by 3.63 per cent, forestry by 8.84 per cent and fisheries 3.25 per cent.
+The Government estimates that the agriculture sector will grow by 3.5 per cent in 2016-17 on the basis of expected contributions of important crops (2.5 per cent growth), other crops (3.2 per cent growth), cotton ginning (2.5 per cent growth), livestock (4.0 per cent growth), fisheries (3.0 per cent growth) and forestry (3.0 per cent growth).
 The fluctuation in overall agriculture has been largely dependent on contribution from crops, which include both "important crops" (wheat, maize, rice, sugar and cotton) and other crops.

-The trend in agriculture growth rate (at basic prices 2005-06) from 2009-10 to 2013-14 and the Government targets for 2014-15 are set out below:
+The trend in agriculture growth rate (at basic prices 2005-06) from 2011-12 to 2015-16 and the Government targets for 2016-17 are set out below: